colbyfayock/space-jelly-store-workshop/lessons/14 - Create a Shopping Cart Page to Manage Products to Purchase in a Next.js App/README.md

 🕵️‍♂️ Use the `@lesson-14-todo` key to search for this lesson's assignments in the code!

+> 👋 **Hey!
+Quick Note**
+>
+> Like other lessons, the solution isn't immediately available to view in your browser due to the complexity of maintaining our global cart state.
+You can still follow along with the code and see your changes live in the browser!

 ### 1. Review shopping cart page

 As we learned in Lesson 13, not only can we create static pages, we can create dynamic ones too using dynamic routes.